yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 ## Advanced approach considering off-target sites for the output,
 In our next step, imagine we have a sample to examine, which was taken from virus infected human tissue.
 We want to be sure, that we are not amplifing any other related enterovirus genome sequences with our polio gene material in our analysis.
 How do we get to be sure, we specificly build primers for our viral genome of interest?

 With varVAMP, it is possible to insert a BLAST database as an off-target reference.
-We can use the *NCBI BLAST makeblastdb* ({% cite Cock2015 %}) to create a BLAST database of other whole genomes of entereroviruses and use it as a reference.
+We can use the *NCBI BLAST makeblastdb* ({% cite Cock2015 %}) to create a BLAST database of other whole genomes of enteroviruses and use it as a reference.
 The found primers will be compared with the reference and each hit is given a high penalty.
 In order to choose the best fitting primer scheme, varVAMP sorts the possible primers by their penalty score and hence avoids designing primers for possible similar genome regions of other organisms.
 An application example afterwards would be real-time detection of polio 1 viral genomes in a human sample for pandemic surveillance.

 The following steps are: